fairtracks/fairtracks.net/content/markdown/topics/topics-08-identifiers.md

 title: Identifiers
 ingress: Assign a persistent reference to your published track data

-img:
+figures:
-  path:
+  - path:
       - images
       - topics
       - identifiers.jpeg
     caption: Assign identify content and provide a persistent link to the location of your track data
 ---

 A Globally Unique Identifier (GUID), also referred to as Universal Unique Identifier (UUID), is a